antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/README.md

        exchangeName: "exchange.name",
        routingKey: "routing.key");
 ```

 There is a bunch of different methods like `SendJson` or `SendString` with their async versions but the `Send` method allows you to send any object of any type and makes communication process kinda easier.
 Any message will be persistent and sent with `application/json` Content Type.
-Only exception for this is `SendString` method just in case you want to send something of your own (e.g. xml).
+Only exception is `SendString` method that was written just in case you want to send something of your own (e.g. xml).

 You can also send messages with delay.
 ```csharp